 - The Committee shall review the findings of any examinations by regulatory agencies.

-- Management shall review with the Committee the code of conduct and the plan to ensure that all employees are aware of it, as well as the program for monitoring compliance.
+- Management shall review with the Committee the Company’s Code of Business Conduct and the plan to ensure that all employees are aware of it, as well as the program for monitoring compliance.

-- The Committee shall periodically obtain updates from management and the Company’s general counsel regarding compliance with the Company’s code of conduct.
+- The Committee shall periodically obtain updates from management and the Company’s Chief Compliance Officer and general counsel regarding compliance with the Company’s Code of Business Conduct.

 - The Committee shall review with the Company’s counsel, any legal matters that could have a significant impact on the Company’s financial statements.